LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 - In transactional processes, users have clearly defined goals, and the task is highly specialized (e.g. "Go to work", "Order takeout", "Find accommodation for my upcoming trip") and can often be modeled as a linear process
 - In creator tools, use cases vary *wildly*, goals are neither linear, nor clearly defined, and may even change throughout the session

-In fact, creator tools typically ship knowingly addressing only a percentage of their key use cases — otherwise they would never ship at all.
+Creator tools typically ship knowingly addressing only a percentage of their key use cases — otherwise they would never ship at all.

 [^0]: I’ve spent so long designing creator tools that I tended to assume my observations and learnings from my experience are universal.
-I first read about the distinction in Joe Mc Lean’s excellent post on [overfitting](https://bootcamp.uxdesign.cc/overfitting-and-the-problem-with-use-cases-337d9f4bf4d7), and it was a bit of an a-ha moment.
+I first read about this distinction in Joe Mc Lean’s excellent post on [overfitting](https://bootcamp.uxdesign.cc/overfitting-and-the-problem-with-use-cases-337d9f4bf4d7), and it was a bit of an a-ha moment.

 In [end-user programming](https://en.wikipedia.org/wiki/End-user_development) we talk about the **floor** and the **ceiling** of a tool: